IsThereAnyDeal/API/blueprint.md

 # IsThereAnyDeal.com API

-This API provides (or will provide) programatic access to features found on IsThereAnyDeal.com such as info about current deals and historical prices as well as provides access to users' data and manipulation with them.
+This API provides programatic access to features found on [IsThereAnyDeal](https://isthereanydeal.com).

-Whole API is under active development, so if you miss some endpoints they may be coming in the future.
-You can use our [issue tracker](https://bitbucket.org/tfedor/isthereanydeal.com/issues) to provide feedback or request new features, or you can use some of the contacts listed on [the web](https://isthereanydeal.com/#/page:web/contact).

 > In this API we will be refering to all apps, browser extensions or any other software as an *app*.

 # Latest changes

 * **2017-12-16** Added source for these docs to [GitHub](https://github.com/tfedor/IsThereAnyDealApiDocs)
-* **2016-03-20** Several new endpoints: game/plain/id, game/prices, game/lowest, game/bundles, game/info, deals/list, added [mailing list](https://isthereanydeal.com/devmail/)
+* **2016-03-20** Several new endpoints: game/plain/id, game/prices, game/lowest, game/bundles, game/info, deals/list, added [mailing list](https://isthereanydeal.com/dev/mailing-list/)

-# Documentation Source
+# Documentation source

 You can find source file for this documentation over at [GitHub](https://github.com/tfedor/IsThereAnyDealApiDocs).
 Feel free to help us improve it.